Wikifab/ext-CheckPageTitle/README.md

-#Description
+# Description

-This MediaWiki extension add to the title input field a control about what users put in it.
-So if it's a wrong chars, a modal box appears and block the next page.
-Also if there is a space at the end of the string, this one is removed.
+This MediaWiki extension controls that the name entered into the Page Form's input title field doesn't contains some specific caracters.
+If the extension detects a wrong characters, a modal box appears and doesn't allow the user to create the page with this name.

+Also if there is a blank space at the end of the entered string, the blank space is removed automactically.

+We have create this extension to avoid people to create pages with weird characters.

+# How it works?

+The extensions checks the "formInput" class.

+# Installation

 1. Clone CheckTitlePage into the 'extensions' directory of your mediawiki installation

 2. Add the folling Line to your LocalSettings.php file :

     wfLoadExtension('CheckPageTitle');